 Every lunchtime, a member of the SLT and inclusion team are always available to support lunchtime behaviour.
-A member of the SLT review the behaviours staff have experienced and, as a team, can plan way to eradicate specific anti-social behaviours and grow prosocial behaviours.
-Our approach to all behaviour ensures provision and strategies are in place to support a child to learn from their actions and reduce the chances of re-occurring incidents.
+A member of the SLT review the behaviours staff have experienced and, as a team, can plan ways to support and challenge specific anti-social behaviours and grow prosocial behaviours.
+Our approach to all behaviour ensures provision and strategies are in place to support a child to learn from their actions and to improve self-regulation and natural use of pro-social behaviour.

-For children who display regular difficult or dangerous behaviours, receive red and yellow cards, or find it hard to regulate at play, we offer support in the following ways:
+For children who display regular difficult or dangerous behaviours, or find it hard to regulate at play, we provide support in the following ways:

-- Individual support plans and strategies (agreed by teacher and our inclusion team)

-- Nurture group

-- Alternative lunchtime structures, for example '20/20/20' (20 minutes to eat, 20 minutes play, 20 minutes in our 'Small Garden')
+- Individual support plans and strategies (agreed by teacher and our inclusion team) - Nurture group - Alternative lunchtime structures, for example '20/20/20' (20 minutes to eat, 20 minutes play, 20 minutes in our supervised smaller play area.

-- 'Small Garden' is a lunchtime space for children to play away from the other children and with a higher child to staff ratio.
+- We have a lunchtime space for children to play away from the other children and with a higher child to staff ratio.
 This space is only accessible for children who have been identified to benefit and in agreement with the behaviour lead and inclusion team.

 - Counselling

 - Drawing and talking

+- Support from our Mental Health School Practitioner

 - Regular 1:1 'check-ins'

-- Lunchtime 'Support list'.
+- Lunchtime 'Support list'

+- Time with our school dog